Core App Dashboard: How to build a single source of truth system dashboard for your business

 The following are the types of accounts that you should track in the dashboard:

-• Customer accounts: Any company needs customer accounts since they serve as sources of income.
-Keep track of account balances, payment history, and contact details in the dashboard.
+• Customer accounts: Any company needs customer accounts because they serve as sources of income.
+The dashboard allows you to track account balances, payment history, and contact details.

 • Vendor accounts: They represent expenses incurred by the business.
-In the dashboard, track account balances, payment history, and contact information.
+Track account balances, payment history, and contact information in the dashboard.

-• Employee accounts: They are necessary for managing payroll and benefits.
-In the dashboard, you can track employee information like contact details, salary, and benefits.
+• Employee accounts: These are necessary for managing payroll and benefits.
+In the dashboard, you can track employee information such as contact details, salary, and benefits.

 3. Employee Activity

-Include an unordered list of the different widgets available in the app that can track employee activity, such as:
+Include an unordered list of the different widgets available in the app that can track employee activity, such as time and expense user (timekeeper), project manager, billing user (accountant or biller), and principal/partner (owner of the company).

 Describe each category in detail, highlighting the different metrics and methods used to track key information.